DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Friday (12/5)

 - Meet back in the classroom for a more focused sharing session
-  - Each student shares one thing their struggling with that they want feedback on.
+  - Each student shares one thing they're struggling with that they want feedback on.

 # Week 16 (12/8)